owasp-untrust/vv_cs/README.md

 # ValidatedValues (VV)

-**ValidatedValues (VV)** is a small C# library for modeling *validated domain values* as explicit types instead of relying on scattered data annotations and ad-hoc checks.
+**Untrust.ValidatedValues (Untrust.VV)** is a small C# library for modeling *validated domain values* as explicit types instead of relying on scattered data annotations and ad-hoc checks.

 Instead of: